Working with us

 Current job vacancies

-The University of Bonn is an international research university with an excellent reputation.
-It is one of the leading universities in Germany and has been recognized as a University of Excellence since 2019.
+The University of Bonn is an international research university with a wide education and research profile.
+With a 200-year history, approximately 31,500 students, more than 6,000 staff, and an excellent reputation at home and abroad, the University of Bonn is one of the most important universities in Germany and is recognized as a university of excellence.

 Project description